Do I need to prep my wood before applying?

 How important is it to wipe of excess oil after 20-30 minutes?

 VERY.
 We can not stress this enough.
 This is the biggest mistake consumers make when using the Hard Wax Oil.
 If this step is skipped or delayed, the oil starts to harden and form a layer on top of the wood, creating an uneven surface.
 You will then have to sand the excess wax off and start over again.
+Keep in mind the drying time may be shorter at higher elevations, or if applying in direct sun.

 Any special care afterwards?